wi21b030/FuelStation/README.md

 1. **Effective collaboration with version control:**
    Working as a team and making use of a version control tool like GitHub improved our collaboration and code management.
-   It allowed us to work concurrently on different parts of the project, track changes, merge code seamlessly, and resolve conflicts efficiently.
+   It allowed us to work concurrently on different parts of the project, track changes, merge code and resolve conflicts.

 2. **Speed and ease of development environments with Docker:**
-   Docker containers played a crucial role in making our development process faster and easier.
+   Docker containers played an important role in making our development process faster and easier.
-   By containerizing our databases and RabbitMQ instance, we ensured consistency across different team members' environments, eliminated compatibility issues, and made it easier to set up and manage the required services.
+   By containerizing our databases and RabbitMQ instance, we ensured consistency across different team members' environments.

 3. **Learning curve of new technologies:**
    As we incorporated new technologies like JavaFX, Spring Boot, and RabbitMQ into our project, we encountered a learning curve.
-However, through documentation, online resources, and collaborative problem-solving, we managed to obtain new skills and make use of them appropriately.
+However, through documentation and online resources we managed to obtain new skills and make use of them appropriately.
+   For the usage of RabbitMQ it was important to have a clear understanding of how the messages are sent and received, and to agree on a pattern.

 4. **Clear communication and coordination:**
    Effective communication and coordination among team members was essential for the success of the project.
-   Regular meetings, clear task assignment, and ongoing updates ensured that everyone was on the same page and progress was made consistently.
+   Regular meetings, clear task assignment, and ongoing updates ensured that everyone was on the same page.

 5. **Understanding system architecture and component integration:**
    Developing a distributed system required a clear understanding of the overall system architecture and how different components interacted with each other.
-By carefully designing the system and establishing good integration between modules, we ensured a cohesive and functional application.
+By carefully designing the system and establishing good integration between modules, we ensured a functional application.

 6. **Error handling and troubleshooting:**
-   Dealing with errors and unexpected issues is an inherent part of software development.
    Throughout the project, we learned the importance of thorough error handling and debugging to identify and resolve issues promptly.